leafo/lapis/docs/input_validation.md

 #### `types.valid_text`

 Matches a string that is valid UTF8.
-Invalid characters sequences or unprintable characters will cause validation to valid.
+Invalid characters sequences or unprintable characters will cause validation to fail.

 $dual_code{
 moon = [[